jyc02/Breakout-Game/README.md

 # Breakout-Game
-A game project that was created using JavaScript and CodeHS JS libraries.
+A game project that was created by implementing JavaScript and CodeHS JS libraries into the HTML file.